Signed copies of "Running With A Police Escort"

 ****Please leave the name of the person you'd like the book signed to in the notes at the bottom of the checkout page!
 Orders without a name in the Notes section will just be signed with a signature, no personalization****

 In the fall of 2012, quirky and cat-loving Cleveland librarian Jill Grunenwald got an alarming email from her younger sister: her sister was very concerned with Jill’s weight and her overall mental and physical health.
 Having always struggled with her weight, Jill was currently hitting the scales at more than three hundred pounds.
 Right then, Jill looked in the mirror and decided that she needed to make a life-style change, pronto.
-She enrolled in Weight Watchers and did something else that she—the girl who avoided gym class like the plague in high school—never thought she’d do; Jill started running.
+She—the girl who avoided gym class like the plague in high school—never thought she’d do; Jill started running.
 And believe it or not, it wasn’t that bad.
 Actually, it was kind of fun.

 Three months later, Jill did the previously unthinkable and ran her very first 5k at the Cleveland Metropolitan Zoo.
 Battling the infamous hills of the course, Jill conquered her fears and finished—but in dead last.
 Yep, the police were reopening the streets behind her.
 But Jill didn’t let that get her down—because when you run for your health and happiness, your only real competition is yourself.

-Six years and more than one hundred pounds lost later, Jill is still running and racing regularly, and she is a proud member of the back of the pack in every race that she has entered.
+Six years later, Jill is still running and racing regularly, and she is a proud member of the back of the pack in every race that she has entered.
 In Running with a Police Escort, Jill chronicles her racing adventures, proving that being a slow runner takes just as much guts and heart as being an Olympic champion.
 At turns heartbreaking and hilarious, Running with a Police Escort is for every runner who has never won a race but still loves the sport.

 “Every new runner worries that she will finish last in her first race.
 Jill Grunenwald has actually done it and is here to report that last place isn’t nearly as bad as it seems (unless they’ve already boxed up the bananas).
 Read Jill’s fun and feisty memoir for the inspiration, for the laughs, and for the truth about what it’s like at the back of the pack.
 She may not be fast (yet), but she’s a blast, and she’ll motivate you to run, too.” —Jennifer Graham, author of Honey, Do You Need a Ride?
 Confessions of a Fat Runner